apwic/dna-pattern-matching/README.md

 ## General Information
 > DNA Test is a web application that provides a platform for users to analyze the presence of a disease based on DNA Sequences.
-Methodology used by this DNA Test Web implements Knuth-Morris-Pratt algorithm, Bayer-Moore algorithm, Levenshtein algorithm, brute force algorithm, and regular expression algorithm.
+Methodology used by this DNA Test Web implements Knuth-Morris-Pratt algorithm, Bayer-Moore algorithm, Levenshtein algorithm, Brute-force algorithm, and Regular Expression algorithm.

 ## Creator
 | Name | NIM |